• Session No.87 Vehicle Development III

 Study of Surrogate Model Construction for Evaluation of Crash Box Performance

-Yoshitaka Wada (Kindai University)・Asuka Endoh (Marelli)・Yuki Okumoto (Mazda)・Kai Morimoto (DENSO)・Takasue Kikuchi (DAIHATSU MOTOR)
+Yoshitaka Wada (Kindai University)・Asuka Endo (Marelli)・Yuki Okumoto (Mazda)・Kai Morimoto (DENSO)・Takasue Kikuchi (DAIHATSU MOTOR)

 Expectations for the construction of surrogate models of physical problems using machine learning have been growing year by year.
 Understanding how to use and build surrogate models is an essential key to their practical application.
 In this study, we attempted to construct a surrogate model to predict the maximum reaction force and energy absorption for a rectangular cylinder shape that resembles a crash box.
 The machine learning methods used were neural networks and decision trees to construct the predictor.
 Since the introduction of parameters that represent the phenomenon in a more linear form is necessary to improve accuracy, input data design was conducted.
 An analysis of data in which the improvement of accuracy is hampered by differences in buckling modes is also reported.
 In this presentation, the results obtained through the activities of the AI-ML Technology Application WG in the Structural Strength Section Committee will be presented.